 Information about extinct animals is always subject to interpretation and differences of opinion.
 In particular, the higher classification of arthropods and trilobites is neither simple nor agreed upon by all trilobite workers.
 The summaries here are complicated by the fact that the 1997 revision of the Treatise only covers two orders in detail: Agnostida and Redlichiida.
-The others are in preparation, so my attempts to synthesize data on the other orders is likely to be incomplete, although the arrangement of the families and some characteristic descriptions were provided by Fortey (in Whittington et al 1997), and adjusted via recent articles (e.g., papers dealing with higher classification of the Asaphida, Proetida, Harpetida, Agnostida, and Lichida).
+The others are in preparation, so my attempts to synthesize data on the other orders is likely to be incomplete, although the arrangement of the families and some characteristic descriptions were provided by Fortey (in Whittington et al 1997), and adjusted via recent articles (e.g., papers dealing with higher classification of the Asaphida, Proetida, Harpetida, Agnostida, Trinucleida, and Lichida).
+Additional revisions continue to be suggested by various workers.
 Any errors in the information here should be attributed to the compiler, Sam Gon III.
 Please inform him of any problems in accuracy or interpretation.

 This site's pages (and the majority of its figures) were designed and created by Dr. Sam Gon III, a biologist (PhD, Animal Behavior; MA, Zoology (Ecology, Behavior and Evolution) who is greatly intrigued by the expression of ancient biodiversity that trilobites represent.
 Sam's professional work is in the conservation of global biodiversity today.
 He serves as the Senior Scientist for The Nature Conservancy's Hawai‘i Field Office in Honolulu.
 Sam has long been interested in paleobiology, and in teaching himself about trilobites, using hyperlinks to cross-reference terminology and concepts, found himself developing a web resource of potential interest to a broader audience.
 The site was first unveiled in August 1999 and has attracted feedback from around the world, generating ongoing updates.
 For all the accolades this site has gathered, Sam is not a professional trilobitologist, but a devoted trilobitophile!
 In 2006 this culminated in his first paleontological publication, dealing with trilobite origins.